beigecode/rewardai-sdk/PUBLISHING_GUIDE.md

-# Publishing PumpBuddy SDK to npm
+# Publishing RewardAI SDK to npm

 This guide walks you through publishing both the SDK and CLI packages to npm.